Skip Navigation

 No extension is allowed on the 90-day deadline.

-Once you have completed and received all the required paperwork, you may choose to either mail or bring it to the Court.
-Fax, email, or live chat is not an option.
+Once you have completed and received all the required paperwork, you may either mail it or bring it to the Court.
+Fax, email, or live chat are NOT options.
 The Court uses the postmark date on the letter (stamped by the postal service) as the received date.
-Mailing certified is recommended but is not required.
+Mailing certified is recommended, but is not required.
 Be sure to print the citation number on the paperwork to make sure the correct citation is credited.

 How do I know the Court received my paperwork?